aydrienlaw/tp/docs/DeveloperGuide.md

 3. **Expense**: Serialisable class representing an individual expense item.
 4. **Ui**: used by `StorageManager` to display user-friendly error messages during save/load operations.

-Refer to docs/diagrams/storage-component-class.puml for the structure (represented using class diagram) of the Storage Component.
 Refer to [Storage Management Feature](#storage-management-feature) for a more detailed explanation of the implementation of the Storage Component.